Michael Harris II Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

+- Dodgers pitchers combine to give up 160 total home runs at a rate of 1.2 per game (to rank 14th in the league).

+- Miller (8-3) gets the starting nod for the Dodgers in his 17th start of the season.
+He's put together a 4.00 ERA in 87 2/3 innings pitched, with 79 strikeouts.

-- The lefty last appeared on Saturday against the Boston Red Sox, when he tossed six innings, allowing six earned runs while giving up eight hits.
+- In his last time out on Tuesday against the Arizona Diamondbacks, the righty tossed six innings, allowing four earned runs while surrendering seven hits.

-- The 27-year-old has put up an ERA of 4.41, with 9.1 strikeouts per nine innings, in 20 games this season.
-Opponents are hitting .244 against him.
+- The 24-year-old has put up a 4.00 ERA and 8.1 strikeouts per nine innings across 16 games this season, while allowing a batting average of .236 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.